SarfrazAhmad307/Project-AI701-G41/README.md

 ### 2. `Traditional_ML_Models` Directory

 This directory includes implementations of Traditional Machine Learning models for each language.
-Each language directory has contains following:
+Each language directory contains the following:

 - A Jupyter Notebook with code for preprocessing, training, and evaluation.
 - Saved ML models for reuse.